Mu2Almalki/W06D01-NodeJS-Lab/readme.md

-# Homework Intro to node:
+# Intro to node Lab:

 Follow these steps:
 - Install `Node.js` and create a `Node.js ﬁle` called `HelloWorld.js`.
 This code should create a web server that returns a web page that says “Hey!
 I can use Node!”.
 Your web server should listen for HTTP requests on port 3000.

 - Create a module called `evenNums.js` that ﬁnds and returns all the even numbers between 1 and 100.

 - Create a `Node.js` ﬁle called `myNumbers.js` that uses the module (evenNums.js) that you created.
 The program should:
   - It should then append the heading **Even numbers:** and the even numbers returned by evenNums.js to `nums.txt`.